-uriBaseId property

-If the uri property (§3.21.3) is present and contains a relative URI, then the physicalLocation object MAY contain a property named uriBaseId whose value is a string containing a URI base id (§3.3) which indirectly specifies the absolute URI with respect to which uri SHALL be interpreted.

-If the uri property is absent or contains an absolute URI, then the uriBaseId property SHALL be absent.

 region property

 A physicalLocation object MAY contain a property named region whose value is a region object (§3.22) that represents the region within a file where the result was detected.

 If the result occurs in a nested file, then the region property SHALL specify the location of the result with respect to the innermost nested file.